Sunshine Coast Council - Maroochy Wetlands Sanctuary

 Few studies tell us how Australia’s plants and animals are responding to climate change in our local parks and reserves.
-As part of a unique citizen science initiative, Earthwatch Australia have worked together with Sunshine Coast Council to create this ClimateWatch trail along the Maroochy Wetlands Boardwalk in Bli Bli, Queensland.
-The boardwalk's beautiful timber-work makes it easy and more accessible to explore this environmental haven at the edge of the sea.
+As part of a unique citizen science initiative, Earthwatch Australia have worked together with Sunshine Coast Council and the Maroochy Wetlands Sanctuary Support Group to create this ClimateWatch trail along the Maroochy Wetlands Boardwalk in Bli Bli, Queensland.
+The timber and composite fibre boardwalk makes it easy and more accessible to explore this environmental haven at the edge of the Maroochy River.
 For more information about the site itself, visit the Sunshine Coast Council website at: https://www.sunshinecoast.qld.gov.au/Experience-Sunshine-Coast/Beaches-and-Parks/Maroochy-Wetlands-Sanctuary

 Access is from the Maroochy Wetlands Sanctuary Visitor Information Centre where an array of interactive interpretive displays showcase the hidden treasures of the wetlands.
 The Sanctuary is at the end of Sports Road (which is currently unsealed).

 - Learn how climate change is affecting our wildlife.

 - Become an observer and help monitor local biodiversity.

 - Use the ClimateWatch app, field guide and recording sheet to observe species that are indicators of climate change and record your observations.